MDL0113 - ORIGAMI - FUJIMOTO CUBE BY SHUZO FUJIMOTO (FROM A SQUARE)

 Make strong creases and then unfold.

-While holding the paper upright again as in the previous step, pinch the diagonal fold in the first square on the right so it folds into a two-layered triangle.
-At the same time, the wall that you are holding up should fold down towards you, forming a roof of 3 squares.
+(C) Square 8: While holding the paper upright again as in the previous step, pinch the diagonal fold of Square 8 so it folds into a two-layered triangle.
+At the same time, the wall that you are holding up should fold down towards you, forming a roof of 3 squares to the left.

 Make strong creases and unfold.

-(E) Square 2: Lastly, repeat the previous two folds with square 2, ignoring the creases to its right for the moment.
+(E) Square 6: Lastly, repeat the previous pinch along the diagonal of Square 6, ignoring the creases to its right for the moment.

 (F) Open the sheet all the way again, pressing it flat, but without erasing the folds you have created in this row.